-Outpatient therapy for mental health or substance abuse disorders is much more affordable compared to high level of care such as residential treatment or partial hospitalization.
+Outpatient therapy for mental health or substance abuse disorders is much more affordable compared to high level of care such as or partial hospitalization.
 The cost for a therapist can range from $40-$250 per hour, depending on a variety of factors.
 If you have health insurance, check with your company to see if therapy is covered Outpatient therapy is much more affordable compared to high-level care such as residential treatment or partial hospitalization.
 If you have health insurance, AKUA can verify that your treatment is covered.

 Is outpatient therapy right for you?

 - Are you medically stable?
-If you are experiencing active withdrawal side effects, or have unstable medical complications you might have to go an inpatient setting where medical attention is readily available.
-Outpatient therapy focuses on addressing day-to-day battles with substance abuse disorders and mental health disorders while providing ways to practice positive coping skills.
+If you are experiencing active withdrawal effects, or have unstable medical complications, you might have to go an inpatient setting where medical attention is readily available.
+Outpatient therapy focuses on addressing day-to-day battles with substance abuse and mental health disorders, while providing ways to practice positive coping skills.
 It is not a space to address acute complications, which are usually addressed in higher levels of care.

 - How much can you afford to spend?
-Outpatient treatment usually costs less than inpatient, which includes the cost of housing and more hours of treatment.
-Most private insurance companies will cover outpatient mental health and substance abuse treatment.
+Outpatient treatment usually costs less than inpatient, which includes the cost of the client’s housing and more hours of treatment.
+Most private insurance companies cover outpatient mental health and substance abuse treatment.

 - How motivated for recovery are you?
 Outpatient treatment does not offer constant supervision and support, so if you are having a hard time controlling cravings or if you do not have a strong support system at home, you might want to consider residential treatment or partial hospitalization.

 Ultimately, successful, long-term sobriety and mental health wellness stems from your commitment to the outpatient program.
-It is your choice to open up to your therapist and talk openly during group sessions.
-Opening up can be difficult and facing your problems can be painful, especially in front of strangers.
-It is important to discuss your treatment and care with your loved ones and treatment team to decide if outpatient treatment is the correct level of care for you, at this time.
+It is your choice to open up to your therapist and share during group sessions.
+Opening up can be difficult, and facing your problems can be painful, especially in front of strangers.
+It is important to discuss your treatment and care plans with your loved ones and treatment team to decide if outpatient treatment is the correct level of care for you at this time.

 Most PPO Policies Accepted